 Nearby, we visit Les Jardins de Andrew.
 Andrew is an eccentric British collector with a taste for whimsical constructions.
 Andrew’s garden, located outside the ramparts, is punctuated by fanciful creations that lend an air of mystery to their lush surroundings.
 Ossart and Maurières describe their work thus: “using the same plants as at Dar Igdad, we laid out here a very formal garden corresponding exactly to the architecture of the house.
 Keeping in mind the advice of the great Brazilian designer Roberto Burle Marx, we used the right plant in the right place, whether rare or commonplace, native or exotic.
 We often use bold swaths of the same plant to get different moods even in this relatively small garden”.

-Following lunch at Dar Al Hossoun, we visit La Tour des Faucons (The Falcon’s Villa) located just outside Taroudant.
-Welcomed by Karl Morsher, the owner and designer, we visit his contemporary style villa and tower, as well as the renovated farmhouse and its extensive grounds of palm and olive trees (producing their own organic olive oil) and exotic flower-filled gardens.
+Then we head for La Tour des Faucons (The Falcon’s Villa).
+Welcomed by Karl Morsher, the owner and designer, we enjoy a lunch and visit his contemporary style villa and tower, as well as the renovated farmhouse and its extensive grounds of palm and olive trees (producing their own organic olive oil) and exotic flower-filled gardens.

 Day 22: Tuesday 10 April, Taroudant – Agadir, Tour Ends.

 - Airport transfer for those taking the ASA ‘designated’ flight